gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.IsCamoBloon(this BloonModel) Method

-(Cross-Game compatible) Returns whether or not this BloonModel is a Camo bloon.
+Returns whether or not this BloonModel is a Camo bloon.

 ```csharp
 public static bool IsCamoBloon(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);